 On the last day of school, my friend Ann-Marie and her neighbors greet their kids at the school bus stop with squirt guns and water balloons.
-We have a special last day of school breakfast and then stay up really late at night on the last day of school.
-This year, I thought it would be neat to really mark the last day of school in a big way that could become a tradition for my kids.
+My family likes to have a special last-day-of-school breakfast and then stay up really late at night when that final day of classes is done.

-How to Celebrate the Last Day of School
+100 Celebratory Last Day of School Activities

 Hold an outdoor breakfast